Love Letters

 My grandma was 19 years old and my grandpa was 21 at the time of their marriage.
 They were blessed with four children, David, Sarah, Naomi, and Ralph.
 My mom, who later changed her name to Sara, was their second child.

-Circa late 1920’s, my grandpa Anderson, my mom Sarah, her siblings David and Naomi, and my grandma Anderson holding their youngest baby, Ralph.
+Circa late 1920’s, my grandpa, my mom Sarah, her siblings David and Naomi, and my grandma holding baby Ralph.

 A sweet memory from a January 1966 hometown newspaper clipping about my grandparents’ December 1965 50th wedding anniversary.